-- The inspector observed activities indoors and outside. - The inspector looked at children's assessment records and planning documentation. - The inspector carried out a joint observation with the manager. - The inspector spoke with the manager, staff and parents at appropriate times throughout the inspection. - The inspector checked evidence of suitability and qualifications of practitioners working with children and the provider's improvement plan.
+- The inspector observed activities indoors and outside. - The inspector looked at children's assessment records and planning documentation. - The inspector checked evidence of suitability and qualifications of practitioners working with children and the provider's improvement plan. - The inspector carried out a joint observation of a teaching activity with the manager. - The inspector spoke with the manager, staff and parents at appropriate times throughout the inspection.